aapatre/Automatic-Udemy-Course-Enroller-GET-PAID-UDEMY-COURSES-for-FREE/README.md

 Relax!
 This happens when you run the script several times in a short interval of time.
 Solve the captcha, close the browser and the webdriver, and simply re-run the bot.
 Easy peasy lemon squeezy! 🍋🙃

 ### 5. Which is the best way to run the script?
-It is highly recommended to run the script using Python's IDLE IDE.
-Pro-tip: Create a batch file, to launch the script instantly, using these instructions: https://datatofish.com/batch-python-script/
+It is highly recommended to run the script using Python's IDLE IDE. <br />
+**Pro-tip:** Create a batch file, to launch the script instantly, using these instructions: https://datatofish.com/batch-python-script/

 ---